isomerpages/moe-manjusrisec/_passionate-learners/Departments/Physical Education.md

 ### What is PE @ MJR?

-The PE department develops students in four-domains – Personal Fitness, Cognitive, Skills and Values.
+<p style="text-align: justify;">The PE department develops students in four-domains – Personal Fitness, Cognitive, Skills and Values.
 Students enjoy movements, discover interest and develop a range of skills through participation in various sports.
-The authentic setting of PE provides avenue for social and emotional interaction and character development.
+The authentic setting of PE provides avenue for social and emotional interaction and character development.</p>

 ### Our Programmes

 **Road Run**

-MJR Road Run promotes physical fitness and healthy lifestyle amongst the students and teachers.
+<p style="text-align: justify;">MJR Road Run promotes physical fitness and healthy lifestyle amongst the students and teachers.</p>

 |   |   |   |